LuigiVan01/Exploration_TargetLocalisation/README.md

 To run the Autopilot package:

-1. Launch Gazebo with your Turtlebot3 model (replace `your_robot.launch.py` with the appropriate launch file):
+1. Launch Gazebo with your Turtlebot3 model (you can replace `turtlebot3_world.launch.py` with the appropriate map launch file you want to explore):
    ```
    ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
    ```